 It’s rare that we’d recommend organisations work with all eight Culture Segments but the beauty of Must-see Museums is that every member is segmented - so why not send everyone a bespoke email?
 The Must-see Museums team soon became experts in writing for each Culture Segment.

-TWAM’s segment-targeted messaging has maintained click-through rates for monthly e-newsletters at an average of 25-30%.
-Messaging targeting different segments with offers – such as tours and priority bookings – has also been successful.
+TWAM’s segment-targeted messaging has maintained open rates for monthly e-newsletters at an average of 25-30%.
+Messaging targeting different segments with offers – such as tours and priority bookings – has also been highly successful.

 Priority booking for family seasonal events, such as Christmas train rides and film screenings have been particularly popular, giving the museums a head start on ticket sales.
 TWAM has also learnt what does not work; they were surprised to find that discounts for events, shops and cafes are not as popular with members.